Video Conferencing and Collaboration

-The USPTO is using WebEx to conduct web conferences with external stakeholders.
-Below are instructions on how to join a USPTO hosted web conference.
+The USPTO is using WebEx to conduct video conferences with external stakeholders.
+Below are instructions on how to join a USPTO hosted video conference.
 Useful information and links are also provided on how to use WebEx collaboration tools including audio/video conferencing and file sharing.

 WebEx "How To.." : Short videos describing how to share a file, attend a meeting, connect to the meeting audio and more

 Tips on joining a WebEx meeting: Check here if you are having trouble joining a meeting

 Office personnel are reminded that applicable guidance regarding communications with outside parties must be followed when using WebEx.
 See, for example, MPEP 713.

 No software needs to be downloaded to participate in an online WebEx Meeting.
 A high-speed Internet connection is recommended.

 1. Open the email containing the WebEx online meeting invitation and click on the link to join the visual component of the online meeting.